 Heroin is a powerful and illegal drug that was first developed in 1874.
 It is made from morphine and extracts of several types of poppy.
-It is typically a white or brown powder that has been processed or “cut” with another substance like sugar, quinine, or starch.
+It is typically a white or brown powder that has been processed or “cut” with another substance like:

 There are several different forms of heroin, and those forms often depend on the drug’s place of origin.
 Pure heroin is white and usually come from Southeast Asia or South America.
 It can be smoked or snorted.
 The white form of heroin is often called “snow,” “China white,” and “white horse” among many other names.